master-of-darkness/Manro/README.md

 ## Getting Started
 ### Prerequisites

-- C++20 compatible compiler (Tested with GCC and MSVC)
+- Clang compiler
 - Windows or Ubuntu (tested on 25.10)
 - CMake
 - Vulkan SDK (1.4+)
 ### Building

 To build the project, use `CMakeLists.txt` in root.

-This will fetch and build dependencies.
-They are gonna be linked statically to libEngine.
+Make sure you fetched submodules before.
 ## Examples

-See `tests`
+See `samples` directory.